 Dirt, small insects, and other obstructions can make their way into a drip irrigation system through the emitters—and in-line screen filters can’t prevent these intruders.
 Some systems, however, come with automatic flush valves that help reduce the possibility of a clog.
 These valves install at the end of the system and will automatically open when the pressure in the system drops (like when the water shuts off).
 Residual water drains out of the system through these open valves, clearing some of the sediment that has collected.

 The water to your home could be compromised if the water pressure suddenly drops when your drip system is running.
 In such a case, the hose faucet can back-feed water from the drip system into the house, resulting in a contaminated water system that isn’t safe to drink or use for bathing.

 Not all systems come with automatic timers, but most systems will benefit from one.
 These programmable valves turn on at a set time and run for a specific interval.
 You can choose the exact amount of water your system gets without activating the system manually.
-You’ll have remarkably consistent results in your garden, and you’ll be able to regulate your water usage perfectly.
+You’ll have remarkably consistent results in your garden, and you’ll be able to regulate your water usage perfectly, ensuring you are watering plants at the best time possible.
 Plus, you needn’t remember to turn your system on or off.

 The Advantages of Owning a Drip Irrigation System

 From easy installation to automatic watering to low maintenance, drip irrigation systems will help create a better garden space for your home.